Article

 Dive deeper into how the Upwork algorithm works:

-How Upwork search and ranking works
+How Upwork search and ranking work

-As a freelancer on Upwork, the jobs you see on your home feed and personalized job recommendations emails are projects that the algorithm determines are the best matches based on factors like your profile, skills, and overall work history.
+As a freelancer on Upwork, the jobs you see on your home feed and personalized job recommendations are projects that the algorithm determines are the best matches based on factors like your profile, skills, and overall work history.

 Clients can also search for talent and invite them to apply for their jobs directly.
 When searching for specific skills or categories, the algorithm will organize talent results based on who it determines will be the best match.
-As a freelancer, applying to a job invite doesn't cost you any Connects.
+As a freelancer, applying to a job invite doesn't cost you any Connects

 The role of the Job Success Score (JSS)

-The Upwork algorithm uses JSS when analyzing proposals and deciding which freelancers are the best match and should be at the top of the list for the client.
+The Upwork algorithm uses JSS when analyzing proposals and determining which freelancers are the best match and should be at the top of the list for the client.
 Having a higher JSS could help you stand out to the algorithm—it's an extra vote of confidence.
-Freelancers with a JSS score of at least 90% consistently deliver high-quality work to their clients, which is why it's a requirement for Top Rated talent badges.
+Freelancers with a JSS score of at least 90% consistently deliver high-quality work to their clients, which is why it's a requirement for Top Rated talent badges

 Top reasons your proposals aren't being viewed